el6ine/cmd-line-chess/README.md

 In line with Academic Integrity Policies, source code for this project cannot be publicly posted.

+For ease of reading, the most recent input will be highlighted.

 The following is a demo of how this chess game would work:

 ### Game Setup